 - Buying your initial flight only to Santiago may be your cheapest option

-- Tickets in Chile for the same distance are cheaper than Argentina
+- Tickets in Chile for the same distance are cheaper than in Argentina

 - Sky Airline tickets are usually about 40% cheaper than LATAM